 In 2011, Mandella was hired as the Executive Director of CARMA, an organization she helped launch while at TOC.
 CARMA raises funds and awareness for the care and retraining of California’s retired racehorses, and, since beginning operations in 2008, has given more than $2.9 million to organizations that care for off-track Thoroughbreds.
 Mandella lives in Southern California with her son.

 Natalie Rietkerk, a California State University, Fullerton graduate and former Santa Anita Park Marketing intern, is the Project Manager at CARMA as well as the Event Manager for the Thoroughbred Classic Horse Show.
 Natalie Rietkerk has spent nearly the last two decades dedicated to her passion – horses.
 Natalie grew up learning the basics of dressage and became hooked on hunter jumpers as a teenager.
-Her five-year-old Belgian Sport Horse gelding named Rocket Science is her pride and joy.
+Her seven-year-old Belgian Sport Horse gelding named Rocket Science is her pride and joy.

 Nate Newby – Nate caught the horse bug early in life while growing up in Colorado and New Mexico, generally with horses in the back yard or at the race track.
 Met his wife, and fellow TCHS committee member Sterling, at Colorado State University using his Off-Track Thoroughbred to help lure her into a first date.
 Started his career at Santa Anita Park in 2002, holding multiple positions before being named Vice President of Marketing in 2013.
 Enjoys all aspects of the horse business including breeding, owning and training horses.